corrscope/corrscope/docs/index.md

 **To render colored lines while minimizing quality loss, render at a higher resolution (slower) with thicker lines.** This will improve color fidelity for people who watch the resulting videos above 720p.

-I do not have experience with other encoders (like x265, VP8, VP9, or AV1), but the principle of losing fine color detail to chroma subsampling and lossy codecs should remain the same.
-AV1 should preserve colored lines better due to chroma-from-luma, but AV1 encoders are still impractically slow.
+I do not have experience with other encoders (like x265, VP8, VP9, or AV1), but all codecs supported by browsers lose color detail to chroma subsampling, and I think most lose color detail to lossy compression as well.
+AV1 should preserve colored lines better because it has chroma-from-luma, but AV1 encoders are slow, and many people watching YouTube receive a transcoded h.264 feed instead, which drops color detail anyway.

 ## Audio Encoding